Summi-Khanna/Alpha-Dot-Housing-Market-Analysis/README.md

-# Housing Market Analysis of San Francisco
+# Alpha Dot Housing Market Analysis

-This analysis is based on information like number of housing units, sale price per sqaure foot and gross rent for the San Francisco rental housing market to determine the capability for one-click, buy-and-rent strategy.

 ---

 ## Technologies

-It supports Python 3.7 and above and has been constructed in the jupyter lab notebook named ```san_francisco_housing.ipynb``` Additionally, the following packages/libraries are used to run the analysis:
+It supports Python 3.7 and above and has been constructed in the jupyter lab notebook named ```alphadot.ipynb```

+Additionally, the following packages/libraries are used to run the analysis:

 - [pandas](https://pypi.org/project/pandas/) - for analyzing data